Woman had premonition her plane would crash in Iran, husband says. She called him 20 minutes before takeoff - Local News 8

 Woman had premonition her plane would crash in Iran, husband says.
 She called him 20 minutes before takeoff

 Twenty minutes before the plane took off from the Iranian capital, Sheyda Shadkhoo called her husband from aboard the flight.
-She wanted him to reassure her that everything would be fine, he says.
+She wanted him to reassure her that everything would be fine, he said.

 She’d taken three weeks off from her job in Toronto to visit her mother and sisters in Tehran.
 Her vacation was over, and she was heading back to Canada to her husband, Hassan Shadkhoo.
-Her flight was leaving from Tehran to the Ukrainian capital of Kiev.
+Her flight was leaving from Tehran to the Ukrainian capital of Kiev early Wednesday.

-“I spoke to her … 20 minutes before the plane took off,” he said Wednesday in Toronto.
-She was worried about the tensions between Tehran and the United States after President Donald Trump ordered the killing of Iranian top general Qasem Soleimani.
+“I spoke to her … 20 minutes before the plane took off,” he said Wednesday night in Toronto.
+She was worried about the tensions between Tehran and the United States after President Donald Trump ordered the killing of a top Iranian general last week.

 “She wanted me to assure her that there wasn’t going to be a war.
 I told her not to worry.
 Nothing’s gonna happen,” her husband told CNN’s news partner CBC.
-Then she said goodbye and turned her phone off in preparation for takeoff.
+“She said, ‘OK.
+They’re telling me to turn off my phone.
+Goodbye.’
+That was it.”

 The Kiev-bound Ukraine International Airlines flight never made it to its destination.
-It crashed after takeoff in Tehran on Wednesday, killing all 176 people aboard, including Sheyda Shadkhoo and 62 other Canadians.
+It crashed in Tehran minutes after takeoff, killing all 176 people aboard, including Sheyda Shadkhoo and 62 other Canadians.

-Hassan Shadkhoo said his wife had a premonition the plane was going down.
-Just before she left Iran, she posted a selfie on Instagram expressing her fears.
+Hassan Shadkhoo said his wife had a premonition the plane was going down, and was worried about the people she was leaving behind.
+She posted a selfie on Instagram expressing her fears before she left Iran.

-Hassan Shadkoo said he’s devastated and can’t imagine life without his wife of 10 years.
+Hassan Shadkhoo said he’s devastated and can’t imagine life without his wife of 10 years.
+He was on his way to see his wife’s relatives in Tehran on Wednesday night.

 “She was an angel,” he told CBC. ” … I wish I didn’t exist right now.”